maxcolliander/PingMe/README.md

 ## Know bugs
 - Sometimes it gives an alternative response which should not be posted (FIXED: Added a remove alternative function)
 - Premature posting
-- Sometimes posts a messy string
+- Sometimes posts a messy string (FIXED: Changed RemoveAlternative function to extract text from the first occurence of " to the second occurence of ")

 ## Licence
 This project is licensed under the MIT License - see the LICENSE file for details